4n4nd/learn-katacoda/introduction/deploy-prometheus-grafana/2deploy-prometheus.md

-### Create Namespace
+### Namespace for Monitoring

-First let's create a new namespace to deploy our monitoring tools.
-This will be the project where all our monitoring applications will be deployed.
-Let's call it `pad-monitoring`
+We have created a namespace called `pad-monitoring` on Openshift where we will deploy all our monitoring applications (Prometheus and Grafana).

+* To make sure we are using our namespace run the following command: <br>
-`oc new-project pad-monitoring`{{execute}}
+`oc project pad-monitoring`{{execute}}

 ### Configure Prometheus for our application